Introduction

 Suppose \(X\) is a metric space and \(\{x_n\}\) is a sequence in \(X\).
 If \(\{x_n\}\) is Cauchy, then

-it ensures the iterates remain within a bounded region.
-In the finite-dimensional parameter
+ensures the iterates remain within a bounded region.
+In the finite-dimensional parameter spaces

-spaces typical of machine learning, such a region - when combined with appropriate closure - forms a
+typical of machine learning, such a region, when combined with appropriate closure, forms a compact

 -